Portland, Maine: First Friday Art Walk

 In 2000, the First Friday Art Walk was started by gallery owners in the Arts District who opened from 5 to 8 p.m. on the first Friday of each month.
 By 2012, the event had become so popular that gallery owners feared the event was becoming too much like a festival with street performers and vendors.

 Food and beverage

 Number of restaurants

-Downtown Portland, including the Arts District and the Old Port, has a high concentration of eating and drinking establishments, with many more to be found throughout the rest of the peninsula, outlying neighborhoods, and neighboring communities.
+Downtown Portland, including the Arts District and the Old Port, has a high concentration of eating and drinking establishments, with many more to be found throughout the rest of the peninsula and outlying neighborhoods.
 The city is also home to numerous food trucks and food carts which park on the city streets and at festivals, events, and breweries.
 Most operate in the summer; a few operate year-round.

 Notable restaurants include Fore Street, Duckfat, Becky's Diner, and The Great Lost Bear.

 Food recognition

 Portland has developed a national reputation for the quality of its restaurants, eateries, and food culture.
 The city has been visited by many food shows, including Rachael Ray's Food Network show $40 a Day, the Travel Channel's Man v.
 Food, and Anthony Bourdain: No Reservations.
 Bon Appetit named Portland the Restaurant City of the Year in 2018.